-While the headlines are dominated by how your site is ‘supposed’ to look, clued up site owners know speed is the key.
-If your site doesn’t load and serve pages fast, visitors won’t be in a position to look at your design.
-Though, if you leverage browser caching within WordPress, you have a good opportunity to keep users around.
+While the headlines are dominated by how your site is ‘supposed’ to look, clued-up site owners know speed is the key.
+Visitors won’t be able to look at your design if your site doesn’t load and serve pages fast.
+However, if you leverage browser caching within WordPress, you have an excellent opportunity to keep users around.

-There are lots of ways to leverage browser caching.
-Of course, WordPress being the platform it is, plugins are going to be your first port of call.
-The good news is there are lots of solutions to help you, although hard-coding a solution is also an option.
+There are many ways to leverage browser caching.
+Of course, as WordPress is the platform, plugins will be your first port of call.
+The good news is that there are many solutions to help you, although hard-coding a solution is also an option.

 The Difference Between Server Caching and Browser Caching

 For the unaware, a ‘cache’ is a portion of memory that stores often-used data.
 The idea is that the cache recalls the data rather than loading it fresh every time.
-The end result is an application that runs faster, without compromising functionality.
+The result is an application that runs faster without compromising functionality.

-As you might expect, there are a few different types of caching that can be implemented.
+As you might expect, a few types of caching can be implemented.
 The two broad categories are server caching and browser caching.
-There are similarities with both, inherent to the caching process:
+There are similarities with both inherent to the caching process:

-- The cache looks for data and information you use on a regular basis.
+- The cache looks for data and information you use regularly.

 - It stores the data away for when you need it next.
 In other words, when you access a website, the cache servers its files.